-Don’t: End with a simple ‘thank you’
+Don’t: End with a simple “thank you”

-There’s nothing wrote with thanking your audience for their time, but that’s not the only thing you should leave them with.
+There’s nothing wrong with thanking your audience for their time, but that’s not the only thing you should leave them with.
 The ending of your presentation is just as crucial as the beginning.
 If you start strong, you should also end strong.
 Walking out of a presentation with a simple “thank you for your time” won’t help drive home your main goal.
 In a few hours, your audience will probably forget what your whole point was.

 Do: Give your audience a strong Call to Action statement

 Make sure the goal of your presentation is clear to your audience.
 Leave them with a statement they can consider and act on.
 Use language that’s active and straight to the point.
-Read this to learn more about making an effective Call to Action.

 There’s nothing wrong with committing mistakes.
 The best you can do is learn from your blunders and use it to gain more momentum the next time you present.
 Take note of these presentation tips and convert your bad habits into expert techniques.